Man killed in explosion said four years ago a bomb threat was made against him

-Many who died in Leyland explosion said in 2017 'man threatened to fire bomb my house'
+Man who died in Clayton-le-Woods explosion said in 2017 'man threatened to fire bomb my house'

-The man who died in an explosion at his home near Leyland on Friday had claimed he was the target of a bomb threat four years ago, the Post can reveal.
+The man who died in an explosion at his home in Clayton-le-Woods on Friday had claimed he was the target of a bomb threat four years ago, the Post can reveal.

 Carl Whalley, 57, contacted the newspaper in March 2017 after reporting the alleged threat to his life to police.